john-azzaro/Study-Jest/README.md

 <br>
 <br>

-# How should you structure a Jest test?
+# How do you think about Jest test structure?

 <dl>
 <dd>